 Chang’s clinical research focuses on development of endoscopic modalities for cancer diagnosis, staging and therapy.
 He has pioneered the development of EUS-guided fine-needle aspiration and EUS-guided fine-needle injection.
 He is the author of more than 200 publications and book chapters regarding the technique’s use in gastrointestinal malignancies.
 He has conducted numerous clinical trials on the development of new biologic agents against esophageal and pancreatic cancers.

-View this doctor's academic profile ›
+View this doctor's faculty profile ›

 Speakers Bureau Topics